Cipher-Syntax/Python-Projects/readme.md

-# Python Projects
+# Python Programs

-Welcome to my collection of Python projects!
+Welcome to my collection of Python programs!!
 This repository showcases various projects I've worked on to enhance my programming skills and explore different concepts in Python.
 Below is a brief description of each project.

 ## Projects